 Para.
-13 lit.g of the UN GGE Report 2015 stipulates that states should protect their critical infrastructure.
-This norm was endorsed by the UN General Assembly 457, and similarly reasserted in the UN OEWG.
-458 Despite this endorsement it is unclear whether the duty to protect is a due diligence requirement under the harm prevention rule, a due diligence requirement under human rights law, or an autonomous distinct duty to protect.
-459
+13 lit. g of the UN GGE Report 2015 stipulates that states should protect their critical infrastructure.
+This norm was endorsed by the UN General Assembly, and similarly reasserted in the UN OEWG.
+Despite this endorsement it is unclear whether the duty to protect is a due diligence requirement under the harm prevention rule, a due diligence requirement under the harm prevention slistinct duty to protect.